kurmukovai/skoltech_intro2ds_q_and_a/README.md

 # Q&A-3 07.10.2021 TODO: add answers

 1. Why to use KFold
-2. Installing packages using pip in colab
+2. Installing packages using pip in colab.
+You could run a cmd commands in colab notebook by prepending them with `!`, e.g. `!pip install scikit-learn`, see https://stackoverflow.com/questions/51342408/how-do-i-install-python-packages-in-googles-colab
 3. random_state, what for? mainly for reproducibility
 4. Why `X.iloc[train]` but `y[train]` ?